 Note: Automatic Navigation stops when it reaches any step that is connected to alternate flows and requires actor input.
-For more information about actors interacting with alternate flows, see Actor-system interaction and alternate flows.
+For more information about actors interacting with alternate flows, see Navigating your Use Case Simulation.

 - To restart the viewing, click the Start Over button at any time.
 After clicking Start Over, the orange outline reappears on the first step. - To navigate to the previous use case step, click the Previous Step button.